gabrielzhouyy/pokemontrivia/README.md

-# Pokemon Trivia
+# Poké-Go Singapore

-A web-based Pokemon catching game where players answer Math and Singapore Trivia questions to catch and train Gen 1 Pokemon.
-Designed as a learning-while-playing tool for events, with a Professor Oak admin dashboard to manage players and question banks.
+A web-based Pokémon catching game where players answer Math and Singapore Trivia questions to catch and train Gen 1 Pokémon.
+Designed as a learning-while-playing tool for events, with a **Quick Start** mode for instant demo play and a Professor Oak admin dashboard to manage players and question banks.

 ```
 ┌─────────────────────────────────────────────┐